Turbulence in cascading: Origin of the variance and skewness of density function

-Here, $c_s$ is the sound speed, and $c_s^2=T_{\rm thermal}$ ignoring constant terms.
-In a turbulence-gravity coupling system, a gravity-bound region that is suddenly compressed by turbulence will typically provide positive pressure due to its density-enhanced boundary.
-However, as the density structure adjusts under the influence of gravity, that region may provide weak or even no pressure to counteract the external pressure.
-Thus, analogously, we construct a system that does not contain the \( \Delta \phi \) term, and instead has a modified pressure term:
+In a coupled turbulence-gravity system, a gravity-bound region compressed by external turbulence initially provides positive thermal pressure due to its dense boundaries.
+However, as the internal structure adjusts under self-gravity, this region exerts a weakened or negligible thermal pressure to counteract external compression.
+To capture this behavior analogously, we construct a toy system excluding the gravitational force term $\nabla \phi$, introducing instead a modified, non-local pressure: